sjbennett123/gloryforthefist/content/writing.md

 ---

 - If you have an idea that you just want to get off your chest, submit it [here](https://forms.gle/j3n8CiwL9dvjQNsL9).
-- Use the standard write-up format that we all use for your write-ups.
+- Use the standard write-up format that we all use for write-ups.
 - Don't submit too much at once for review; finish one thing at a time.
-- Once you are confident with your work, we will add it to the website and get it printed.
+- Once you are confident in your work, we will add it to the website and get it printed.

 ## Parts of Write-ups

-All of the write-ups need to be written in a similar way to this.
-If there is a change to the format that we need to make, we can discuss it, but all modules will need to adapt to use it.
+All write-ups need to be written in a similar way to this.
+If we need to change the format, we can discuss it, but all modules will need to adapt to use it.

 To set this up on your local computer, follow these steps: [Website How-to]({{< ref "/website_howto" >}}).

-Confirm that your code between the --- parses at <https://www.yamllint.com/>
+Confirm that the YAML between the `---` markers parses at <https://www.yamllint.com/>

 **If you get errors, these are the most common issues:**